 There have been several posts where I rail against high-repetition weight training, especially for women.
-When I tell people that are fearful of bulking up that they should lift heavier weights for few reps they look at me like I’m crazy.
+When I tell people who are fearful of bulking up that they should lift heavier weights for few reps they look at me like I’m crazy.

 It is time to explore the two types of muscle growth.
 Note that I do not have a background in human physiology or related disciplines.
 My understanding of this concept started with the book Power to the People! by Pavel Tsatsouline.
 I credit most of my strength gains over the past 8 years to the concepts I learned in this book.